Amid pandemic and protests, Cloudflare is defending vulnerable websites

 Wrangling traffic

-Since the coronavirus erupted, Cloudflare has managed traffic for groups including Coronasafe, which offers an open source guide to staying safe; Freifunk Munich, which offers online conferencing to schools and has seen a recent increase in denial of service attacks; and The Water Project, which provides access to water and sanitation in sub-Saharan Africa and has expanded to new communities amid the pandemic.
+Since the coronavirus erupted, Cloudflare has managed traffic for groups including Coronasafe, which offers an open-source guide to staying safe; Freifunk Munich, which offers online conferencing to schools and has seen a recent increase in denial of service attacks; and The Water Project, which provides access to water and sanitation in sub-Saharan Africa and has expanded to new communities amid the pandemic.

 More recently, after Floyd’s death at the hands of Minneapolis police, the majority of organizations signing up have been what Cloudflare calls issue-based advocacy groups, including many focused on social justice and fighting racism.
 Cloudflare, which typically doesn’t share names of Galileo clients without permission, declined to identify any by name.
 The company reported last week that there has been “a dramatic increase in the number of cyberattacks against” antiracist organizations.